 The Ministry of Infrastructure is responsible for the province’s long-term infrastructure plan, which has a significant bearing on issues ranging from land use planning to climate change.
 The ministry also oversees Infrastructure Ontario, which manages real estate on behalf on the province, including more than 4,000 buildings and 150,000 acres of land.

 Each ministry that is prescribed under the Environmental Bill of Rights (EBR) is required to develop a Statement of Environmental Values to guide ministry staff when making decisions that might significantly affect the environment.
 Read the Statement of Environmental Values of the Ministry of Infrastructure (MOI).

 Each ministry that is prescribed under the EBR is required to consult the public on certain environmentally significant proposals via the Environmental Registry.
 Specifically, the MOI must give notice of, and consult on, any proposal to make or amend any policy or act that could have a significant effect on the environment.

 Under the EBR, members of the public can ask certain ministries to review the need for a new environmental policy, act or regulation.
 Members of the public can also ask certain ministries to investigate alleged contraventions of certain acts, regulations and instruments.
 The MOI, however, is not prescribed under the EBR for Applications for Review or Investigation.

 In December 2015, the ECO invited prescribed ministries to renew their commitment to the EBR in writing.
+At that time, the MOI was part of the Ministry of Economic Development, Employment and Infrastructure (MEDEI).
 Read the MEDEI's recommitment to the Environmental Bill of Rights.

 In our annual reports, the ECO makes recommendations to improve EBR compliance and environmental protection.
 The Ministry of Infrastructure does not have any outstanding ECO recommendations.